Profile decomposition in Sobolev spaces and decomposition of integral functionals I: inhomogeneous case: Decomposition of integral functionals in subcritical cases

 \section{Decomposition of integral functionals in subcritical cases}

 Now we move on to the results of \emph{decomposition of integral functionals} subordinated to profile decomposition (also known as the iterative Brezis-Lieb lemmas) which originally state that along the profile decomposition, $\|u_n\|_{L^q(\RN)}^q$ will be decomposed into the (possibly infinite) sum of those of profiles for suitable $q$, while the classical Brezis-Lieb lemma implies that $\|u_n\|_{L^q(\RN)}^q- \|\bbl{w}{0}\|_{L^q(\RN)}^q -\|r^0_{n}\|_{L^q(\RN)}^q = o(1)$ as $n \toinfty$.
 It is noteworthy that such a decomposition of integral functionals is realized as the strict equality (cf.~\eqref{eq;energy estim Wmp}).
-This result has been obtained in some literature of profile decomposition.
+This result has been obtained by some precursors on profile decomposition, e.g.,~\cite{T-01,T-K}.
 Furthermore, we shall extend this result to lower order derivatives of $u_n$ and profiles.
 This extension will be shown with the help of \cref{lemma;G-complconti-lowerorderderiv}.